kanidm/kanidm/book/src/developers/designs/application_passwords.md

 extend.
 Kanidm can limit which users are members of the access allowed group as only they can bind still as an extra layer of defence)

-The application must bind with its token if it wishes to read extended user information.
+The application must bind with its api-token if it wishes to read extended user information.
 With this, only basic info limited to anonymous rights are granted.

 (NOTE: We can't assume these DNs are private - I did consider making these